v-artur/Golden_Oreos/README.md

 The function of each script:
 - <b>MelFilterBank.py</b>: This is used to apply mel filter banks to the spectograms.
 - <b>extract_features.py</b>: Reads in the iBIDS dataset and creates the features used for modeling.
 - <b>reconstructWave.py</b>: Used for audio waveform synthesis.
+(Applies Fourier-transformations)

-The notebook "Modeling" will be used for the audio reconstruction.
+The notebook "Modeling.ipynb" will be used for the audio reconstruction.